WHAT IS IPL?

 Unfortunately, like all procedures, there are some contraindications.
 Below is a list of the most common contraindications.

-- Very Dark Skin Phototype (Type IV: Very Dark/Black Skin)
+- Very Dark Skin Phototype (Type VI: Very Dark/Black Skin)

 - Disease that are stimulated by light (e.g. Lupus)